AngangGuo/blog/content/posts/2020/Notes - Go Programming Language.md

 t should usually have the name of one of the (base) names of the files.

 ```
-// the name must be either "index.gohtml" or "base.gohtml",
+// the name must be either "index.gohtml" or "base.gohtml", not recommanded
 indexTemp, err := template.New("index.gohtml").ParseFiles("template/base.gohtml", "template/index.gohtml")
 ```